parseablehq/quest/benchmarks/README.md

 ### Test Parseable with K6

-We have created a [K6](https://k6.io) script to test Parseable.
-You can use this script to test Parseable in your environment.
-The script is available [here](./k6-load.js).
+We have created a [K6](https://k6.io) script to load test a Parseable instance.
+The script is available [here](https://raw.githubusercontent.com/parseablehq/quest/main/testcases/load.js).

 #### Pre-requisites